quicwg/base-drafts/draft-ietf-quic-transport.md

 as well.
 The receiver must learn the number of bytes that were sent on the stream to make the same adjustment in its connection flow controller.

-To avoid this de-synchronization, a RST_STREAM sender MUST include the final byte offset sent on the stream in the RST_STREAM frame.
+To ensure that endpoints maintain a consistent connection-level flow control state, the RST_STREAM frame {{frame-rst-stream}} includes the largest offset of data sent on the stream.
 On receiving a RST_STREAM frame, a receiver definitively knows how many bytes were sent on that stream before the RST_STREAM frame, and the receiver MUST use the final offset to account for all bytes sent on the stream in its connection level flow controller.

-### Response to a RST_STREAM

 RST_STREAM terminates one direction of a stream abruptly.
 Whether any action or response can or should be taken on the data already received is an